 Manuscript Research Lab

-The Manuscript Research Lab (MMRL) is a CMS project designed to provide guidance on the study of manuscripts.
+The Manuscript Research Lab (MMRL) works in collaboration with the Hill Museum and Manuscript Library at St. John's University in Collegeville to provide guidance on the study of manuscripts.
 The Laboratory is intended to provide practical guidance and training in the areas of text studies, text editing, paleography and codicology.
+Click here to read more about HMML's 2023 Research Lab.

 The workshop will: